 OK, that was the easy type of BSOD, we now need to find out about the random ones!
 95% of Blue screens are caused by one of 5 things;

-- Corrupt operating systems/programs/Driver - In other words Software (80% Chance)
+- Corrupt operating systems, programs or drivers - In other words, Software (80% Chance)

 - USB Devices (5% Chance)